-The ability of the Company to maintain or increase its revenue will depend on its ability to maintain "brand equity", including through the use of the Company's trade-marks.
+The ability of the Company to maintain or increase its revenue will depend on its ability to maintain "brand equity", including through the use of the Company's trade-marks and the trade-marks and other intellectual property rights licensed from third parties.
 If the Company fails to enforce or maintain any of its intellectual property rights, the Company may be unable to capitalize on its efforts to establish brand equity.
-All registered trade-marks in Canada can be challenged pursuant to provisions of the Trade-marks Act (Canada), and if any Company trade-marks are ever successfully challenged, this may have a material adverse impact on the Company.
+All registered trade-marks in Canada can be challenged pursuant to provisions of the Trade-marks Act (Canada) and comparable legislation in the United States, and if any Company trade-marks or trade-marks or other intellectual property rights licensed from third parties are ever successfully challenged, this may have a material adverse impact on the Company.

-The Company owns the Company's trade-marks in Canada, and owns trade-marks used in New York Fries' international operations.
-However, it may not own identical and similar trade marks in other jurisdictions.
-Third parties may use such trade-marks in jurisdictions other than Canada in a manner that diminishes the value of such trade-marks.
-If this occurs, the value of the Company's trade-marks may suffer and the results of operations of the Company could be impacted.
-Similarly, negative publicity or events associated with the Company, in jurisdictions outside of Canada may negatively affect the image and reputation of the Company in Canada, resulting in a material adverse effect on the Company.
+The Company owns the Company's trade-marks in Canada, and owns trade-marks used in New York Fries', State & Main and Elephant & Castle international operations.
+In the case of The Keg, the trade-marks, trade names and other intellectual property rights ("The Keg Rights") used in connection with the business of The Keg are owned by the Partnership, an indirect subsidiary of The Keg Royalties Income Fund, an unincorporated open-ended limited purpose trust.
+The Keg Rights are licensed to The Keg pursuant to the terms of a license and royalty agreement between the Partnership and The Keg, and in exchange for the use of The Keg Rights, The Keg pays the Partnership a royalty.
+However, it may not own identical and similar trade-marks in other jurisdictions and will not own identical or similar trademarks related to The Keg owned by parties not related to the Partnership in other jurisdictions.
+Third parties may use such trade-marks in jurisdictions other than Canada and the United States in a manner that diminishes the value of such trade-marks.
+If this occurs, the value of the Company's trade-marks and The Keg Rights may suffer and the results of operations of the Company could be impacted.
+Similarly, negative publicity or events associated with the Company in jurisdictions outside of Canada and the United States may negatively affect the image and reputation of the Company in Canada and the United States, resulting in a material adverse effect on the Company.